Skip to main content

 Although graphical tools can manage Kubernetes, many administrators prefer to use command-line tools.
 The command line tool provided within the Kubernetes ecosystem is called kubectl.
 Kubectl is a versatile tool used to deploy and inspect the configurations and logs of the cluster resources and applications.
 Kubectl achieves this by using the Kubernetes API to authenticate with the Control Node of the Kubernetes cluster to complete any management actions requested by the administrator.

 Most of the operations/commands available for kubectl provide administrators with the ability to deploy and manage applications deployed onto the Kubernetes cluster and inspect and manage the Kubernetes cluster resources.
-Because this lab is an introduction to kubectl, it will only focus on using kubectl to discover what Kubernetes resources are available in a new install of Oracle Cloud Native Environment.
+Because this tutorial is an introduction to kubectl, it will only focus on using kubectl to discover what Kubernetes resources are available in a new install of Oracle Cloud Native Environment.

 Note: Many kubectl commands have the --all-namespaces option appended.
 For this reason, a shorthand for this option is the -A flag.
-This lab uses kubectl -A instead of kubectl --all-namespaces in preference.
+This tutorial often uses kubectl -A instead of kubectl --all-namespaces.

 Objectives

 This tutorial introduces kubectl, a widely used command-line tool for interacting with a Kubernetes cluster.
-Beginning with why it is helpful to learn about it, the lab will also introduce some basic kubectl commands that help to understand any services deployed on a Kubernetes cluster, for example:
+Beginning with why it is helpful to learn about it, the tutorial will also introduce some basic kubectl commands that help to understand any services deployed on a Kubernetes cluster, for example:

 • location of the configuration file